jl33-ai/gamb-13/README.md

   - E(V) (primary ranking)
   - Var: (secondary ranking and attached to every E(V))
 - Math Q’s…
+- fun, simple betting games
+- Bitcoin on the line.
 - Graphing mechanism: simply an time series where the next things are being continually generated based on parameters, the grapher plots a specific interval of it (n-50 to n)
 - The parameters which influence the movement price at time n+1
   - Seasonal trends